thaibinh0203/Group_8_Dseb66B_Analyze_reviews_and_recommend_films_FINAL_Code/README.md

    - Learning about how to deploy machine learning model to API deployment and code the Review_Sentiment_Backend_Render branch
    - Code the ReviewSentiment.ipynb in Review_Sentiment_Machine_Learning branch (except for the data cleaning part)
    - Combine codes of each member which are all locals, fixing bugs when combining and uploading to Share.streamlit.io
-   - Code the function part in review.py in Homepage_Combine branch

    - Make slide for presentation

 2. **Nguyễn Ngọc Linh (Sub lead) - 14.66%:**